Kinto/kinto/docs/api/permissions.rst

 .. note::

-    In case of sharing, users may need to register their user id associated with their email address for other user to add permission to them.
+    In case of sharing, users need a way to share their user id with people that needs to give them permission.

 Object permissions
 ==================

-On each object, it is possible to add ``write`` and ``read`` permissions as well as ``sub-object:create`` ones.

 .. note::

-    In Kinto, object inherit their parents ones. i.e: giving the read permission to a user on a bucket gives read permissions on all objects stored in the bucket.
+    Please make sure to have read the :ref:`permission documentation <permissions>` first.

-For instance, we can look at our own bucket permissions.
+For instance, we can look at our *personal bucket* permissions.

 .. code-block::